 Some parts of the trail are a little gravelly or can be muddy after wet weather.
 While city bikes can be used, a mountain bike is the most appropriate kind of bike for this route.

 All the platforms except for the Acceleration stage in Échenevex are located near TPG bus stops, but they are not all on the same bus line.
 They are all accessible by car too.

 You can also walk the trail but, given the length of the route, we recommend that you complete it in sections.
 Note that the route crosses some busy roads, so please be careful.

 Each platform is located next to a car park or an area big enough to park a car.

 Yes, all the platforms except for the Acceleration stage in Échenevex are located near TPG bus stops, but they are not all on the same bus line.
 Consult www.tpg.ch to plan your itinerary.

 During your visit

-The platforms feature telescopes, some with videos, as well as boards providing information about the theme of the stage (e.g. cryogenics) and interactive stands, which will give you your unique codes.
+The platforms feature telescopes, some with videos, as well as boards providing information about the theme of the stage (e.g. cryogenics) and interactive stands, which will give you your activation codes for the LHC Mission challenge.
 CERN’s buildings, however, are not open to the public except as part of a guided tour.